Type to search posts and projects to navigate

 return await start_service(coordinator, metrics_collector)

-Projected MCP Implementation Results
+Projected Results (Illustrative)

-These theoretical improvements would result from:
+These improvements would result from:

 1. Efficient context packaging and transmission between agents